LICTR/.github/profile/README.md

 ## Introduction

 At the Leeds Institute of Clinical Trials Research, we’re changing lives as we improve health and social care through innovative clinical trial research and education.
-At CTRU we undertake ground-breaking research that will shape clinical interventions worldwide for generations to come.
+At LICTR we undertake ground-breaking research that will shape clinical interventions worldwide for generations to come.
 From early proofs of concept through to final-phase safety and effectiveness trials, we facilitate the creation of new medicines and treatments that otherwise would not exist.

 This is our GitHub Organisation, a place where we collect and share open repositories of our work in methodological research and innovation.
 To learn more about these, have a look at our [website](https://lictr.github.io/).

 ## Get involved

 Collaboration is one of our key values at LICTR.
 If you are intrerested in controbuting to one of our projects, a great place to start is in the list of issues for the repository in question.
-Anyone can work on an issue, suggest a new issue themselves, or just contribute to its discussuion.
+Anyone can work on an issue, suggest a new issue themselves, or just contribute to its discussion.
 In addition to the organisation repos, you can find other projects (typically at an earlier stage of development) in the individual repos of our team members.

 <!--